Clergy Abuse Reparations Are Closure For Some Victims, Resurface Trauma For Others

 The numbers were superlative — more than 1,000 allegations against 301 priests, spanning seven decades.

 Reactions came swiftly.
 The U.S. Department of Justice began investigating.
 Victims demanded new laws.
 Leaders of seven of Pennsylvania's eight dioceses announced compensation programs, offering confidential settlements in exchange for agreeing never to sue the church.
-Hundreds of victims have now taken lump sum payments averaging $120,000 to nearly a quarter million dollars.
+Hundreds of victims have now taken lump sum payments averaging from $120,000 to nearly a quarter-million dollars.

 National